Please click on each section of the

 Check the entry requirements

-Our team of International Marketing Officers travel all over the world to meet potential students and assist with your queries and application.
+Our team of International Recruitment team travel all over the world to meet potential students and assist with your queries and application.
 In some cases, you can be interviewed and be made an offer in person in your own country.
 Found out where our officers will be next by viewing our Country Specific Information Page.

 Current students please visit this page to make an application.

 For Post graduate applications to Cardiff School of Art and Design, as well as completing the above application process, you will also need to complete the supporting online form.

 In order for us to assess your application, it is very important to provide us with as much information about your academic qualifications as possible.
 Therefore, you will also need to submit the following documents with your application:

 Photocopies of your exam certificates and transcripts

 Statement of Purpose/ personal statement - this is your opportunity to tell the University more about your previous qualification/experience, why you wish to study the course and in the UK.
 When writing your SOP, explain reasons for wanting to study the subject, how your skills/experience/knowledge meet the entry criteria, how the course will help your career or long-term personal development plans and what else you have done outside of the classroom setting (e.g. voluntary work/work experience/ hobbies or special interests).
 A Statement of Purpose is not required for the International Foundation Course